 After testing various models out, they soon discovered that a simple, all-in monthly pricing structure gave them the best conversion rates.
 358% more people signed up for free trials when compared to the first model.
 GrooveHQ also saw an increased revenue of 25%, improving its expansion revenue.

 Perhaps one of the smarter insights to take from this article is the fact that no one strategy will work for every company.
 Similarly, it’s often a case of pooling marketing strategies to get adequate traction in business.

 In the case of SmarterQueue, they initially experimented with customer waiting lists and word-of-mouth referrals, expanding to sampling monetization models, and A/B testing to increase revenue.

-Over the course of their operations which began in 2015, the business has improved its MRR, taking it from $250 to $40k plus six months later.
+Over the course of its operations which began in 2015, the business has improved its MRR, taking it from $250 to $40k plus six months later.

 Based on the examples above, we hope to have inspired you to experiment with new marketing tactics and gain better insights into how to achieve SaaS growth for your business. 🚀